LAGFlynn/EdgeCommons/README.md

 ![EdgeCommons by Simon Widjaja](http://simonwidjaja.github.com/EdgeCommons/images/EdgeCommonsHeader.png)
 ***

-### We love Adobe Edge.
+### We love Adobe Edge Animate.
 And it's not even final yet.
 But we already take it to the next level.
 Join us!

 ***

 **What is EdgeCommons?**

-EdgeCommons is a library for common tasks in Adobe Edge by Simon Widjaja and friends.
+EdgeCommons is a library for common tasks in Adobe Edge Animate by Simon Widjaja and friends.

 **Quickstart Guide**

-Put this line in the compositionReady event of your Edge composition and you are ready to go:
+Put this line in the compositionReady event of your Edge Animate composition and you are ready to go:

 ``yepnope({load: "http://simonwidjaja.github.com/EdgeCommons/live/EdgeCommons-0.4.0.js"});``

-**What is Adobe Edge?**
+**What is Adobe Edge Animate?**

-Edge is Adobe's new flagship tool for creative web animations.
+Edge Animate is Adobe's new flagship tool for creative web animations.
 Still in preview mode but almost ready for prime time.
 You can get the current preview release right [here](http://labs.adobe.com/technologies/edge/)

 **Is there a documentation?**